 - Spring Series (Starts 3rd Week of March, 10 sessions)

-- Early Summer Series (Starts 3rd week of May, 10 sessions)
+- Early Summer Series (Starts end of May, June)

-- Late Summer Series (Starts 1st week of August, 10 sessions)
+- Summer Series (Starts 1st week of July and runs through August)

 - Fall Series (Starts 3rd week of October, 10 sessions)